 Instead, I rallied the team to take the fix on so the capstone would reflect the standard of work we actually wanted to stand behind.
 We downsized to a standard caliper spec, which I 3D scanned and reverse engineered into an exact SolidWorks model so the mounting geometry could be reworked to hold equivalent braking performance inside the wheel clearance.

-I produced the full set of manufacturing-ready drawings and the validated assembly that show a clear upgrade path from the factory drum setup, built around readily available aftermarket components to keep the kit cost-effective for classic Mustang owners.
+I produced the full set of manufacturing-ready drawings and the validated assembly, showing a clear upgrade path from the factory drum setup using readily available aftermarket components.

 Our team was recognized as one of the top in the class, and the final presentation we delivered is now being used as a reference example for incoming students.